Should You Use Personal Loans for Medical Bills?

 Keep your income in mind

 By first looking at your alternatives to a loan, you may find a solution to paying off medical expenses before a loan is necessary; barring that, finding the right lender, borrowing no more than you need, and keeping your credit strong are the best pathways to lowering your expenses and raising your credit profile.
-Other resources to consider, such as community health centers, nonprofit organizations, or government programs might also be another alternative to consider.
+Other resources, such as community health centers, nonprofit organizations, or government programs, might also be another alternative.